yuntaeseo/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/1 r/She owed me lunch`,
+* `add n/Betsy Crowe t/2 e/betsycrowe@example.com a/Newgate Prison p/1234567 t/1 r/She owed me lunch`,
 supposed tag with ID 1 is `criminal`

 ### Listing all connections : `list`

-Shows a list of all connections in NetWise.
+Shows a list of all connections in NetWise with easy view of relationships for each connection.

 Format: `list`